4.2 Administration and governance

 Governance

-- The Ministry of Labour, Pension System, Family and Social Policy carries out administrative and professional affairs related to the care of persons and families who do not have enough resources to meet basic needs or need assistance to overcome the causes of social vulnerability.
+- The Ministry of Labour, Pension System, Family and Social Policy (MLPSFSP) carries out administrative and professional affairs related to the support of individuals and families lacking sufficient resources to meet basic needs or requiring assistance to overcome the causes of social vulnerability.

 Regional/local authorities